+918376837285 [email protected]

 Procedure of Aortic Stenosis Treatment

-a.
-Diuretics: Diuretic medications help reduce fluid buildup in the body, relieving symptoms of heart failure and reducing strain on the heart.
+• Diuretics: These help reduce fluid buildup, relieving heart failure symptoms and lowering strain on the heart.

-• Transcatheter Aortic Valve Replacement (TAVR): TAVR is a less invasive procedure for individuals who are not suitable candidates for traditional open-heart surgery.
-In this procedure, a catheter is inserted through a blood vessel (often in the groin) and guided to the heart.
-A replacement valve is then positioned within the narrowed aortic valve, effectively restoring normal blood flow.
+3. Transcatheter Aortic Valve Replacement (TAVR): This less invasive option is for those who cannot undergo traditional surgery.
+A catheter is inserted through a blood vessel (usually in the groin) and guided to the heart.
+A replacement valve is then placed inside the narrowed valve, restoring blood flow.

 Require Assistance?